 I also can’t watch the main disc of Shin Gojira yet, but since a print of the film is included on DVD in this set I am able to watch that on my laptop.
 So the other night I sat down to watch the first new true Godzilla movie in twelve years for only my second time to see how it holds up a year later, and to see if I could hopefully make better sense of it this time around.

-I've loved the Godzilla series forever.
+I’ve loved the Godzilla series forever.
 Godzilla 1984 is a movie whose imagery is burned into my psyche, and was probably one of the first pieces of genre fiction to really have a big impact on me.
-I always remember being mesmerized by the movie poster and the haunting, out-of-context movie stills of Godzilla prowling around an unnervingly empty Shinjuku Prefecture that’s still lit up as if the night shift salarymen were still making their rounds.
-In fact, it's probably directly responsible for a not-insignificant portion of my aesthetic preferences.
+I always remember being mesmerized by the movie poster and the haunting, out-of-context movie stills of Godzilla prowling around the disquietingly empty neon canyons of Shinjuku, still lit up as if the night shift salarymen were still making their rounds.
+In fact, it’s probably directly responsible for a not-insignificant portion of my aesthetic preferences.
 In the 90s I remember being exposed to both the Hanna-Barbera Godzilla cartoon show and the Trendmasters Godzilla action figure line (which was my big clue the film series was still going) at about the same time, and I always made an attempt to watch the older movies whenever they would show up in horror movie marathons or if I found a copy at the local video store.
-When I first saw the original Gojira I was blown away by its maturity and tone, and it's a film that's only grown with me and I understand better the more I learn about Japan and East Asian history and culture.
-Then came 1998 and the TriStar reimagining and Godzilla was big in the West in a way I'd never seen before, and getting to see Godzilla 2000 in theatres two years later was a thrilling experience even if I was one of only four people there.
-I absolutely loved it, and it's still a series favourite of mine.
+When I first saw the original Gojira I was blown away by its maturity and tone, and it’s a film that’s only grown with me and I understand better the more I learn about Japan and East Asian history and culture.
+Then came 1998 and the TriStar reimagining and Godzilla was big in the West in a way I’d never seen before, and getting to see Godzilla 2000 in theatres two years later was a thrilling experience even if I was one of only four people there.
+I absolutely loved it, and it’s still a series favourite of mine.

 (I suppose another reason Species and Shin Gojira kinda feel like they go together for me is because they’re both sci-fi stories that were huge influences on my development during the mid- to late-1990s, supplanting Star Trek in the focus of my genre fiction lens.)